dotbrd/spec/guidelines.md

 ### [name of the first item in the list]
 [file it is stored in]: [how it is stored there]

-Basically: [more human-redable description]
+Basically: [more human-readable description]

 ### [name of the second item in the list]
 [file it is stored in]: [how it is stored there]

-Basically: [more human-redable description]
+Basically: [more human-readable description]

 ### [etc]
 [etc]